Public Libraries Briefcase

 Many thanks to Donna Colamatteo and Mary Mannix of FCPL, Terry Zarsky, Katherine Iacovelli, and the Office of Congressman Roscoe Bartlett.

 Disclaimer: This publication has been placed on the web for the convenience of BRASS members.
-Information and links will not be updated.
-Posted 21 November 2005.
+Posted 21 November 2005.; Links updated November 2014.